-Have you ever dreamed of what it would be like to take your own car down the drag strip?
-Well you can!
-And it's easier than you think.
+Have you ever dreamed of what it would be like to take your own car or motorcycle down the drag strip?
+Well you can and it's easier than you think!
 All you need is to get your vehicle and yourself out to Toronto Motorsports Park.
-You're welcome to come out and participate in any Test & Tune Program, and if you have what it takes, there are various Bracket Series events and other programs which your vehicle will fit into.
+You're welcome to come out and participate in any Friday evening Take it to the Track or weekend Test & Tune program, and if you have what it takes, there are various Bracket Series events and other programs which your vehicle will fit into.